 One of our favorite summer activities is wildflower spotting.
 It’s the perfect add-on to any outdoor activity, too—hiking, fishing, biking, rafting… you get the idea!
 Get planning with this comprehensive guide of where and when to look for colorful wildflowers this summer!

-We’d recommend investing in your own Rocky Mountain wildflower identification book (there are tons available online for $5-$15).
+We’d recommend investing in your own Rocky Mountain wildflower identification book (stop into Zach’s Mercantile or find one online).
 We love a pocket guide that can be easily stashed in a pocket or backpack!

 Spring (May-June)